cjdbarlow/Part-One/compliance.md

 * Measurement of compliance of each system individually determines what proportion of plateau pressure is distributed to each
   * If the lung is significantly less compliant than the chest wall, a greater pressure is required to distend the lung
-  * Therefore, the alveolar-intrapleural gradient will be much greater than the intrapleural-ambient gradient.
+  * Therefore, the alveolar-intrapleural gradient will be much greater than the intrapleural-ambient gradient
   * This can be expressed by the equation:
 $$ \Delta P_{Pl.} = P_{Plat.} \times {C_L \over C_L + C_W } $$